noahatholm/spellcheck/README.md

 - The model can be updated dynamically with each word typed to improve personalisation
 - If you enable this, it’s recommended to remove the default text corpus otherwise learning process would take alot longer #Note the trie uses the text data to gather frequency data so suggestions could be less accurate until its learnt of enough text

+Example of different suggestions based on the previous context
 ![Context Suggestions](https://i.imgur.com/bDEaBVp.gif)

+Spellchecking
 ![Example](https://i.imgur.com/JwfQVGN.gif)

 ## Corpus